B9Kang/PGADPS/README.md

-# PGA-DPS: Prior-aware and Context-guided Group Sampling for Active Probabilistic Subsampling (ICLR 2026)
+# Prior-aware and Context-guided Group Sampling for Active Probabilistic Subsampling (ICLR 2026)

 ---